Non-Resident Tax Returns and Cross-Border Tax Help in Canada

 We prioritize transparent communication, ensuring you fully understand the options available to you.
 Your questions will be answered promptly and comprehensively.

-What is Part XIII Taxes
+What Is Part XIII Withholding Tax?

 Part XIII taxes are a type of withholding tax in Canada that is deducted from certain types of income paid to non-residents of Canada.
 These taxes are withheld at the source by the Canadian payer of the income and are submitted to the Canada Revenue Agency (CRA) on behalf of the non-resident recipient.
 Part XIII taxes are designed to ensure that non-residents fulfill their tax obligations in Canada on income earned from Canadian sources.